BeanShaped/beanshaped.github.io/README.md

 # Portfolio Link Repository
+This is a directory containing links to all portfolio projects.

 ## Author
 Name: Terrence Yeoh Zhirong
 Email: terrenceyeoh38@gmail.com

-## Overview
-This is a directory containing links to all portfolio projects.

 #